Gaining Weight on Vegan Diet Plans 10 Tips for Athletes

 Gaining Weight on Vegan Diet Plans: 10 Tips for Athletes

 Athletes commonly desire to gain lean body weight to help support their performance goals.
-When following a vegan diet, athletes may wonder what the best strategies are to help them gain weight.
+When following a vegan diet, athletes may wonder what the best strategies are to help them with gaining weight.

 Let’s take a look at what following a vegan diet means.
-Then we will look at 10 tips to help athletes with gaining weight on a vegan diet.
+Then we will explore 10 tips to support athletes with gaining weight on a vegan diet.

 What is a Vegan Diet?

 An athlete who follows a vegan diet does not consume any animal-based or animal-derived products.
 This includes beef, turkey, chicken, pork, seafood, dairy products, butter, and eggs.
-Some individuals following a vegan diet also avoid honey.
+Some individuals following a vegan diet also avoid honey (1).

 Vegan Diet